cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 &nbsp;
 ## 2.3 Forecasting time series via HTTP requests

-Forecasting a time series is triggered by received HTTP requests.
+Forecasting a time series is triggered by receiving an HTTP `POST` request with a JSON body.
 An example request to forecast an `iri` is provided in [HTTP_Request_forecast]:

-### Input parameters
+### HTTP request parameters

 - **iri**: the `iri` of the instance which has a time series attached to it.
-This iri will receive the `hasForecastedValue` relationship.
+This `iri` will receive the `hasForecastedValue` relationship
-- **horizon**: the number of time steps the agent forecasts autorecursively into the future.
+- **horizon**: the number of time steps to forecast autorecursively into the future
 - **forecast_start_date**: the start `dateTime` of the forecast.
 If not specified, simply the last value is taken as a starting point.
-The series is split at this point and future available data is used to calculate the forecasting error.
+The series is split at this point and future available data is used to calculate the forecasting error
 - **data_length**: the number of values loaded before `forecast_start_date`.
-This data is used directly as input to fit [Prophet] or to scale the input for the pre-trained neural network.
-(If not set the default value from the [mapping file] is used)
+This data is used directly as input to fit [Prophet] or to scale the input for the pre-trained neural network (If not set the default value from the [mapping file] is used)
-- **use_model_configuration**: if specified this model configuration from the [mapping file] is used.
+- **use_model_configuration**: if specified this model configuration from the [mapping file] is used

+Further optional parameters can be provided to specify the connection configurations to use.
+All specified parameters overwrite potential default values specified in the docker-compose file.
+To use the default values, simply exclude the respective parameter from the HTTP request:
+- **namespace**: target Blazegraph namespace (only relevant for Stack deployment)
+- **database**: target PostGIS database (only relevant for Stack deployment)
+- **query_endpoint**: SPARQL query endpoint (only relevant for standalone deployment)
+- **update_endpoint**: SPARQL update endpoint (only relevant for standalone deployment)
+- **db_url**: PostGIS/PostgreSQL database URL (only relevant for standalone deployment)
+- **db_user**: PostGIS/PostgreSQL database user (only relevant for standalone deployment)
+- **db_password**" PostGIS/PostgreSQL database password (only relevant for standalone deployment)

 ## 2.4 Custom model configurations and new models